 Supportive care may be the most appropriate treatment for older people or those with other health problems.
 This is mainly due to this group of people being unable to tolerate the stronger treatments used for MDS.
 Supportive care does not aim to treat the disease but can help alleviate symptoms such as shortness of breath and symptoms of bruising or bleeding.

-The only therapy available in Australia for treating MDS, Azacitidine, has been shown to be effective in people with Intermediate-2 and high risk MDS.
+Targeted therapy is now available in Australia for treating MDS, and has been shown to be effective in people with Intermediate-2 and high risk MDS.
 Studies have shown that people with low risk and Intermediate–1 MDS, have better outcomes using the “Watch and wait” with supportive care strategy.

 Is there a cure?